Tourism in Antarctica: Sea cruises

 During the 1920s, a Falkland Islands mail ship, the SS Fleurus, made annual trips to the South Shetland Islands and South Orkney Islands to serve whaling and sealing stations there.
 It carried a small number of commercial passengers, and marketed round-trip "tourist tickets"; these were probably the first commercial tourists to sail to Antarctica.

 Modern expedition cruising was pioneered by Lars-Eric Lindblad; in 1969, he launched the MS Lindblad Explorer, a purpose-built liner.

 Many of the sea cruises leave from Ushuaia in Argentina.
 Sea cruises generally last anywhere between 10 days and 3 weeks and costs start from around US$6,000 per person for shared accommodation cabins.

 There are limited sea cruises to the Ross Sea and East Antarctic (Commonwealth Bay) regions of Antarctica.
 The New Zealand expedition travel company Heritage Expeditions operates cruises to these regions several times a year in the ice-strengthened vessel Heritage Adventurer.

 Occasionally, very large cruise vessels have visited Antarctica carrying over 950 people.
 These vessels are usually cruise based and offer no landings.
 However, in 2009, new regulations were enforced that stopped large vessels from operating in Antarctic waters due to their heavier fuel oils.
 Ships normally can only land 100 people at a time and those that carry over 500 people are not allowed to land anyone.

 By 2025, the number of cruise visitors travelling to Antarctica each year reached 124,000, mostly on vessels travelling to the Antarctic peninsula from South America.
 Researchers expressed concern about the potential impact, and in particular the risk of visitors emulating hazardous activities shared on social media.

+Recent academic research has identified decarbonisation of cruise and aviation operations as a growing priority for Antarctic tourism governance, reflecting concerns about emissions associated with increasing visitor numbers.